cicsdev/cics-java-liberty-springboot-transactions/blog/Blog.md

     }
 ```

-TODO: does this deploy information need to be earlier in Section #2????
 Go ahead and use Gradle or Maven to rebuild you project now.
-If you are deploying through a CICS bundle project, copy and paste the generated WAR over the previous version of the WAR in the CICS bundle project, and redeploy the project to zFS.
-Once the project is uploaded, disable and re-enable the CICS bundle.
-If you chose to deploy with an `<application...>` element and have `<applicationMonitoring...>` active, when you upload a new version of the WAR, Liberty will stop the application and restart it at the new version - otherwise you can restart the server to pick-up changes.
+If you are deploying through a CICS bundle project, update the generated CICS bundle project in zFS and then disable and re-enable the CICS bundle.
+If you chose to deploy with an `<application...>` element and have `<applicationMonitoring...>` active, when you upload a new version of the WAR, Liberty will stop the application and restart it at the new version, otherwise you can restart the server to pick-up changes.

 To drive our two new methods, use a browser as before, but this time request the new `/STcommit` and `/STrollback` end-points.
 You will be greeted by each request, and the TSQ called 'EXAMPLE' will be updated.

-##Step 6 : Java EE UserTransaction approach to Bean Managed Transactions
+## Step 6 : Java EE UserTransaction approach to Bean Managed Transactions

 In this final part of the tutorial we demonstrate how to use Liberty's Transaction manager directly from a Spring Boot application.
 This can be achieved by looking up the Java EE `java:comp/UserTransaction` context through JNDI and creating a `UserTransaction` object to perform a Bean Managed Transactions.

-###JTA in a CICS Liberty JVM server
+### JTA in a CICS Liberty JVM server

 In CICS, there is an implicit UOW for every task, so transaction management does not need to be explicitly started.
 For JTA however, a Container Managed Transaction (CMT) annotation is required on a class or method, or a UserTransaction must be coded with the begin() method.
 A JTA transaction completes at the end of the annotation scope for CMT, or for a `UserTransaction` if the application reaches a U`serTransaction.commit()` or `rollback()`.
 If no commit or rollback is coded, the Liberty web-container will complete the transaction when the web request terminates.